Inca Jungle Trek 4 Days Classic

 Tour Details

-Begin your adventure with a thrilling downhill mountain bike ride through lush landscapes, feeling the wind and witnessing the dramatic scenery unfold around each bend.
-The journey continues with white-water rafting on the vigorous rivers that slice through the greenery, offering both adrenaline and a unique vantage point of the natural surroundings.
-The adventure escalates with an opportunity to soar above the treetops on a zip-line, providing a bird’s-eye view of the forest’s canopy and the majestic mountains beyond.
+• Start your adventure with an exhilarating mountain bike descent through lush landscapes, feeling the wind and taking in the spectacular scenery that unfolds around every bend.
+The journey continues with rafting on powerful rivers that cut through the vegetation, offering adrenaline rushes and a unique view of the natural environment.

-Throughout your journey, refresh and rejuvenate in nature’s embrace by soaking in secluded hot springs, a perfect remedy for tired muscles.
+• Throughout your journey, refresh and rejuvenate in nature’s embrace by soaking in secluded hot springs, a perfect remedy for tired muscles.
 Experience authentic Andean hospitality by staying with local host families, offering a unique insight into the daily lives and traditions of the indigenous communities.
 Comfortable accommodations in hostels along the way ensure a restful night’s sleep, with facilities that include both cold and hot showers, ensuring your comfort no matter the conditions outside.

-Conquer the Huayna Picchu Mountain or Machu Picchu Mountain for an additional US$ 60.00 , offering unique perspectives of the ancient citadel.
+Extra Hikes for an Unforgettable Experience after Machu picchu Tour, Conquer the Huayna Picchu Mountain or Machu Picchu Mountain for an additional US$ 60, offering unique perspectives of the ancient citadel.

 • Huaynapicchu Mountain: If you want to climb this mountain, you must book well in advance.
 The climb takes two hours there and back.